 Report by Mike Champion on a “taster” visit to the

-Sometime ago the Virtual Jet Centre invited Graham Sykes, Chief Executive of Graham Sykes Insurance for a brief “demo” session.
+Sometime ago the Virtual Jet Centre invited Graham Sykes, Chief Executive of Graham Sykes Insurance for a brief “demo” session in their flight simulator.
 Graham asked if I would visit on his behalf and evaluate the session to see what relevance it might have to his business.
 I have a passion for aviation I was an RAF pilot for twenty years and then worked in a family business.

-I was initially met by the VJC Boss Captain Andy Wilkins a former airline captain and his team of instructors, all of whom demonstrated a very high level of enthusiasm for the project.
+I was initially met by the VJC Boss Captain Andy Wilkins a former airline captain and his team of instructors.
+They all demonstrated a very high level of enthusiasm for the project.

 An ordinary looking small industrial unit was to unveil a very non-ordinary scene.
 A flight simulator (BOEING 737-800) a cabin (containing around 20 seats) and a suite of computers flying simulators (about 10)

 After a tour of these very impressive facilities I had a go myself at take-off circuit and a simulated landing at Munich airport.
-Having flown many hours in flight simulators I was amazed how realistic this was, built by Captain Andy himself, it was superb, when as you come into land you get an adrenalin rush you know it’s good!
+Having flown many hours in flight simulators I was amazed how realistic this was The flight simulator was built by Captain Andy himself, it was superb.
+When, as you come into land you get an adrenalin rush you know it’s good!